Using external C++ code

 Some functions have special meanings in Stan and place additional requirements on their signatures if used in external C++.

 • RNGs must end with _rng.
 They will be passed a “base RNG object” as the second to last argument, before the pointer to the ostream.
-We recommend making this a template, since it may change, but at the moment it is always a boost::random::ecuyer1988 object.
+We recommend making this a template, since it may change.
+This is currently a stan::rng_t object (a type alias to boost::rng::mixmax).

 • Functions which edit the target directly must end with _lp and will be passed a reference to lp__ and a reference to a stan::math::accumulator object as the final parameters before the ostream pointer.
 They are also expected to have a boolean template parameter propto__ which controls whether or not constant terms can be dropped.